Ankita7977/marine-intelligence-signal-db./README.md

 - These removals are logged
 - No data is silently dropped

-Note:
+Water Dataset Handling:

-The water dataset was excluded completely because it did not contain valid geospatial information.
+The water dataset was completely excluded from ingestion because all records were missing latitude and longitude.

+This decision was made to maintain strict geospatial integrity,
+as signals without coordinates cannot be used in spatial analysis.

 ---